kellrott/galaxy-tooldev-docs/docs/06_Glossary.md

-Collaborator -  An group external to UCSC who wish to submit their tool (e.g. variant caller) to UCSC to run on the UCSC NCI cluster.

 Container - An encapsulated runtime environment that contains all of the dependencies needed to run a particular piece of software.
 Unlike a traditional VM, it shares the kernel and filesystem of the parent OS.
 Special APIs in the linux kernel keep the container ‘sandboxed’ in its own environment.

 Docker - made up of both a service which runs on the host system and a set of instructions which are used to build a docker container image and then run it.
 Docker provides a simple interface to complex container environment APIs that have been added into the Linux Kernel.